visitbethel/docker-enabler/How-Tos.md

   - work with a [JMX-HTTP Bridge]
     This is easier and this enabler bundles `Jolokia JMX-HTTP Bridge version 1.2.2` Java client which allows you to  script in an easier API, especially if you need to deal with complex JMX data types.

-  Assume that you have a [Jolokia-enabled J2EE image](https://registry.hub.docker.com/u/fabric8/tomcat-8.0/),you need to supply a statistic script in Jython, JRuby or ECMAScript and implement a `getStatistic` method and runtime context variable `JOLOKIA_URL` that binds to the Jolokia url:
+  Assume that you have a [Jolokia-enabled J2EE image](https://registry.hub.docker.com/u/fabric8/tomcat-8.0/),you need to supply a statistic script in Jython, JRuby or ECMAScript and implement a `getStatistic` method and runtime context variable `JOLOKIA_URL` that binds to the [Tomcat8-Jolokia] url:
 ```python
 from org.jolokia.client import J4pClient;
 from org.jolokia.client.request import J4pReadRequest;